Chan Wing

-Chan Wing (1873–1947) is a Chinese businessman in colonial Malaya.
-He is notable as the developer and owner of what later became the first generation National Palace of Malaysia.
+Chan Wing (1873–1947) was a Chinese businessman in colonial Malaya.
+His home later became the first generation National Palace of Malaysia.

 Early life

 Chan arrived in Malaya at the age of 14 with his brother, Loong.
 They worked at a tin mine in Sungai Besi in southern Kuala Lumpur, but Loong was unable to cope with the harsh working conditions and returned home after a year.
 Chan Wing continued to work many jobs, including as a shopkeeper for two of Loke Yew's shops in Sungai Besi.

 At the age of 24, he formed a syndicate with four of his clansmen, including Cheong Yoke Choy, to investigate tin ore next to Loke Yew's Sungai Besi mine.
 The syndicate, Hong Fatt Tin Mine, became the largest open cast tin mine in the world and made Chan a millionaire.
 It is today the site of The Mines Resort City.

-Chan also ventured into rice and rubber, and with fellow towkays, founded Kwong Yik Bank in 1913.
+Chan also ventured into rice and rubber, and with fellow towkays, including Cheong Yoke Choy founded Kwong Yik Bank in 1913.
 He chose to live permanently in Malaya, and as an act of defiance against the Manchu government he cut off his queue.